Our Woodside Factory

 All in all, this package makes the factory a popular family attraction as well as a significant Hill’s destination for families, groups, charters and local, interstate and international visitors.

-When planning your visit, please be aware that due to orders from wholesalers and our retail shop, and other external factors, we cannot guarantee what production will be taking place at any one particular time.
-And depending on demand, our staff may be involved in work other than the production of confectionery or chocolate.
+When planning your visit, please be aware that due to orders from wholesalers, sales through our retail shop, and other external factors, we cannot guarantee what production will be taking place at any one particular time.
+Depending on demand, our staff may be involved in work other than the production of confectionery or chocolate.